hadisajjadi/hadisajjadi/README.md

 - 👋 Hi, I’m @hadisajjadi
-- 👀 I’m interested in Game Development, Web Development and some hobby projects
+- 👀 I’m interested in Game Development and Web Development on my free time
-- 💞️ I’m looking to collaborate on any good project

 <!---